ecourtial/gmg/README.md

 ### 3.1.0
 * Added a "todo with help" icon in the game list if the game is to be completed with some help.
 * The game id is now visible in the game lists.
-* Added a History menu to log the games we finish (watch or play).
+* Added a History menu to log the games we finish (watched or played).

 ### 3.0.1
 * Fixed a bug when adding a new game while edition was still working.